 Nicholas Orme is an expert in the Cornish Church, based at Exeter University, he has written many books on the subject.
 In ‘Cornwall and the Cross Christianity 500 to 1560’ he brings an academic perspective to the stories.
 Early saints like St Piran had their ‘Lives’ written at later times.
 In this case perhaps 600 or 700 years later, at Exeter Cathedral.
 The author uses St Ciaran’s life as a base for St Piran because the names are similar.
 In the life, we find that St Piran dies on the 5th March.
 Orme says there is no reason to suppose he is Irish and he was probably an early Cornish cleric or nobleman.

 Orme also says that St Petroc was more important pre Norman Conquest and that Mary and Michael were popular from then until The Reformation.
 In those times there was no official patron saint for Cornwall.

 Making a Pilgrimage to St Piran’s Oratory and Old Church

 In January 2018 I took myself and my dogs to see St Piran’s church in the sand.
 A self-guided tour!
-From the pictures you can see it was a beautiful sunny day, despite the time of year.
+From the pictures you can see it was a beautiful sunny day.
 The local dog walkers were very helpful and told me to follow the white markers.
 This worked very well and I found two structures.
 There is a good entry on Wikipedia, with all the information.
 I thought the oratory was sad looking.
 The protective structure around it has been much criticized, so I don’t need to add to that.
 The church site was more atmospheric as was the general location.
 Imagine these early Christians settling down in the sand dunes.
 I wonder quite why they chose the site.